 Dining Hall 411

-The dining halls on campus are such a gift.
-The variety of food on campus is much wider than what one person could afford at a grocery store, so take advantage when you can.
+Campus dining halls offer a wide range of food options, much broader than what one person could afford at a grocery store, so take advantage when you can.

 - Listen to your body.
+All you can eat of any type of food may be different than your food experiences previously.
+Aim for balance and variety.
+Learn to listen to your body's needs.
 Pay attention to hunger and fullness cues, and use these cues to guide your food choices and honor your health.

 - Try new foods.
 The dining halls offer a wide array of foods at each meal and special events showcasing new foods.
 Plus there's no extra charge for trying something that you end up not enjoying.
 Add variety to your food habits.